Dr Julian Hargreaves

 Julian's recent work has been published in the British Journal of Criminology and Ethnic and Racial Studies and presented to the Royal Statistical Society.

-As part of his work at the Woolf Institute, Julian teaches on the MPhil in Asian and Middle Eastern Studies (specialisation: Muslim-Jewish Relations) together with the Director of Research, Dr Esther-Miriam Wagner.
+As part of his work at the Woolf Institute, Julian teaches on the MPhil in Middle Eastern and Islamic Studies (Pathway A: Muslim-Jewish Relations) together with the Institute's Director of Research, Dr Esther-Miriam Wagner.

 Back to People